-According to the Nebraska filing instructions, active duty pay is taxed in the state you are a legal resident.
+According to the Nebraska filing instructions, active duty pay is taxed only by the state where you are a legal resident.

 If you are a resident of Nebraska, include all of your income on your resident return regardless of where it was earned.